-Avocado salsa is the perfect blend of creamy avocados and spicy peppers.
-Make this recipe for a tasty snack or to add extra flavor to your meal!
+Guacamole salsa combines 2 Mexican dips into one tasty treat!
+Make this recipe for a quick snack or to add extra flavor to your favorite meals.

-OK, so who else loves a good guacamole?
-Well this dip is taking that up a notch and I advise making double as it goes fast!
+OK, so who else loves a good homemade guacamole?
+Well, this dip takes that up a notch by combining some of the flavors of roasted salsa verde, and I advise making a double batch, as it goes fast!
 Creamy, spicy and made in no time, your guests will be asking you for the recipe.

-- Serrano chiles – substitute with fresh jalapeños to make this less spicy
+- Serrano chiles – substitute with fresh jalapeños or Anaheim chiles to make the dip less spicy.

-- Onion – this would also taste great with red onion
+- Onion – I use white onion, but just like guac, this salsa tastes great with red onion as well.

 Remove the pit and skin from the avocados and chop the onion and cilantro if you’ll be adding that at the end.

 Blanching the tomatillos and serrano chiles softens the thick skin and brings out more of the flavors.
-It also makes it easier to blend them for this avocado salsa recipe.
+It also makes them easier to blend, and you can use the cooking water to thin out the guacamole salsa if it seems too thick.

 How to cut and peel an avocado